Nonpharmacological pain management such as chiropractic is better and safer, so why do insurers want to make it cost more?

-The HHS (Health and Human Services) task force found that insurers were not covering Non pharmacological pain management methods such as chiropractic or acupuncture.
+The HHS (Health and Human Services) task force found that insurers were not covering Nonpharmacological pain management methods such as chiropractic or acupuncture.
 These methods are often more expensive than opioids and insurers have used this as a reason behind them favoring one type of treatment against the use of medication such as opioids.
-The HHS collected years of data which helped them arrive to the conclusion that insurers may have inadvertently caused the Opioid crisis with their policies.
-This policy long term has been much more costly and harmful to the public at large.
+The HHS collected years of data which helped them conclude that insurers may have inadvertently caused the Opioid crisis with their policies.
+This policy long-term has been much more costly and harmful to the public at large.

-This was based off of a congressionally mandated report from the Pain Management Best Practices Inter-Agency Task Force on gaps in treatment concluded that payers often don’t pay for non pharmacological pain management that is more expensive than opioids in the short term.
+This was based on a congressionally mandated report from the Pain Management Best Practices Inter-Agency Task Force on gaps in treatment concluded that payers often don’t pay for nonpharmacological pain management that is more expensive than opioids in the short term.